ggmarie/hello-world/README.md

-### Harbinger
+# Harbinger

-# Harbinger is a canary code that tests the readiness of satellites and their ability to upload and download data
+Harbinger is a canary code that tests the readiness of satellites <br> and their ability to upload and download data

+How to run locally:

+1.
+2.
+3.
+4.